 Without further ado, let’s jump in.

-In its most basic form, advertising attribution is a set of rules that determines how your ad account applies credit for clicks, conversions, and sales.
+In its most basic form, advertising attribution, or marketing attribution, is a set of rules that determines how your ad account applies credit for clicks, conversions, and sales.

 The outcome of advertising attribution is to provide you with insight into what keywords, ads, and campaigns are generating the most leads and revenue for your business.

 First, we’re going to show you how to choose your attribution model in Google Ads.
 Then, we’ll walk you through each attribution model, and discuss their pros, cons and when they’re most effective.